-The Transition to Organic Partnership Program (TOPP) will invest up to $100 million over five years in cooperative agreements with non-profit organizations who will partner with others to provide technical assistance and wrap-around support for transitioning farmers.
-AMS will build partnership networks in six regions across the United States with trusted organizations serving direct farmer training, education, and outreach activities.
+The Transition to Organic Partnership Program (TOPP) is investing up to $100 million over five years in cooperative agreements with non-profit organizations who will partner with others to provide technical assistance and wrap-around support for transitioning and existing organic farmers.
+AMS is building partnership networks in six regions across the United States with trusted organizations serving direct farmer training, education, and outreach activities.

 The partner organizations will:

 - Connect transitioning farmers with mentors for at least one year after certification.

 - Build paid mentoring networks to share practical insights and advice.

 - Provide community building opportunities to include: